calbach/api-client-javascript/README.md

   loads [Bootstrap](getbootstrap.com) and [jQuery](http://jquery.com/)

-  The file contains some simple html construction based on the `genePanels` json variable.
+  The file contains some simple html construction based on the `traits` json variable.
   It then uses `googlegenomics.jquery.js` to search variants and lookup genotype information for a callset.